datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

    $ datalad create localizer_scans
    $ cd localizer_scans

-For this example, we can use a number of publicly available DICOM files.
-They are stored on Github (as a Git repository [#f1]_), so we can install them as a subdataset.
+For this example, we use a number of publicly available DICOM files.
+Luckily, at the time of data acquisition, these DICOMs were already equipped with the relevant metadata: Their headers contain all necessary information to identify the purpose of individual scans and encode essential properties to create a BIDS compliant dataset from them.
+The DICOMs are stored on Github (as a Git repository [#f1]_), so they can be installed as a subdataset.
 As they are the raw inputs of the analysis, we store them in a directory we call ``inputs/raw``.

 .. runrecord:: _examples/repro2-102
    :language: console